00: Not in Universe

 99: Unknown-don't know

 VIG10FWK is a recoded variable created by the staff at the National Center for Health Statistics that draws upon the information in VIG10FTP (Frequency of vigorous activity 10+ minutes: Time period) and VIG10FNO (Frequency of vigorous activity 10+ minutes: Number of units) and reports the frequency of vigorous leisure-time physical activities in terms of a single time unit, times per week.
+Prior to 2020, the survey text for VIG10FNO and VIG10FTP inquired specifically about exercise that lasted at least 10 minutes.
+Beginning in 2020, the question did not include this provision.

 For general discussion of how and why the NHIS collected information on adult physical activity for 1997 forward, see VIG10FNO.